-Our Acting Program combines immersive training in acting for film and television with an exclusive business and general education core developed with our industry partners.
-Students earn a Bachelor of Fine Arts degree over the course of eight semesters at our unique California campus while powerfully preparing for success in the professional entertainment industry.
-Acting students take comprehensive sequences in acting, voice and speech, movement, camera technique, combat training, and business.
-The faculty is comprised of industry professionals and leaders who are passionate about craft, discipline, professionalism, life balance and artistic excellence.
+Our Acting Program combines immersive training in acting for film and television with an exclusive business and general education core developed in cooperation with our industry partners.
+Students earn a Bachelor of Fine Arts degree over the course of eight semesters at our unique studio lot campus while preparing for success in the professional entertainment industry.
+Acting students take comprehensive sequences in acting, voice and speech, movement, camera technique, stage combat, audition technique and business.
+Additionally, students compliment their major through a series of electives designed to support an expanded creative life within and beyond performance.
+The Acting faculty is comprised of industry professionals and leaders who are passionate about craft, discipline, professionalism, life balance, and artistic excellence.